Identifying treatment effects on categorical outcomes in IV models: Introduction

-Our framework makes several contributions.
+This framework makes several contributions.
 Methodologically, it extends IV identification theory to unordered categorical outcomes without parametric assumptions.
 Practically, it delivers implementable estimators and bounds that can be computed directly from sample frequencies, enabling robust inference on causal effects such as category-specific risk differences or log-odds ratios.
-We apply the framework to study the impact of private health insurance on health outcomes using MEPS 2010 data for adults aged 25–64 without public coverage.
-Exploiting firm size as an instrument, we find that private insurance modestly improves physical health and does not seem to have a significant impact on mental health.
+I apply the framework to study the impact of private health insurance on health outcomes using MEPS 2010 data for adults aged 25–64 without public coverage.
+Exploiting firm size as an instrument, I find that private insurance modestly improves physical health and does not seem to have a significant impact on mental health.

 The paper proceeds as follows.
 Section \ref{sec2} reviews the related literature.
 Section \ref{sec3} introduces the analytical framework and the identification result.
 Section \ref{sec4} develops the relaxation results, while Section \ref{sec5} presents an empirical application.
 Section \ref{sec6} concludes.